GREECE TRAVEL GUIDE

 Some of our favorite Greek dishes are moussaka, gyros, souvlaki, saganaki, and dolmades.
 You’ll also surely try a few different, but all very similar Greek salads.
 For a full description of all of these dishes and more that you should look out for while in Greece, see our article on foods you must eat in Greece.
 We also highly recommend going on a food tour in Athens.
 It’s one of the best ways to get to try everything.
 Try this Athens small-group food tour.

 The Greek Islands are a great place to try and fall in love with the food culture of Greece.
 The bigger islands have some incredible food offerings (among the many touristy rip-offs, so be careful where you choose), as well as some of the best views you`ll ever have while dining.
 You can also find some great budget options.
 Don`t let the low prices scare you away – some of the best food can be found at little family-run shops.
-Check out this list of cheap eats in Mykonos to see what I mean.

 What to drink